 Aurora Vargas arrived on the scene.
 She ran past the deputies, and announced to the reporters, they’ll have to carry me out!
 And with that she ran up into the house.

-The deputies subsequently complied with Aurora’s request, and it has become one of the most famous images in Los Angeles history:
+Remember, the only people that lived in the 450sf house were Manuel and Abrana.
+Aurora lived miles away, and only showed up to be on TV: the deputies complied with Aurora’s demand, and it has become one of the most famous images in Los Angeles history—

 The cameras rolled and rolled—